SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-Language`

-The language used for the UI language and the input, system and user locales.
+The language used for the UI language, and the input, system and user locales.

 Must not be blank.